YKproductions/fornitegang/README.md

-# Improved Containers

-**Improved Containers** is a quality-of-life mod for Terraria designed to enhance the visual fidelity of storage and display furniture.
-If you've ever noticed that items in Item Frames, Weapon Racks, or Dressers look blurry or low-resolution, this mod is for you!

-## 🚀 Features

-- **High-Resolution Icons:** Replaces the default blurry rendering in Item Frames and Weapon Racks with crisp, high-fidelity sprites.
-- **Dresser Fixes:** Consistent visual upgrades across all display furniture.
-- **Cloud-Synced Fixes:** Features an optional **Cloud Registry** system that automatically fetches the latest drawing configurations for new items and compatibility patches without needing a mod update.
-- **Non-Destructive:** Uses safe IL-editing to override drawing logic—no changes are made to your world files or character data.

-## 🛠️ Configuration

-The mod is fully customizable via the in-game Mod Configuration menu.
-You can toggle:
-- Item Frame Drawing Fixes
-- Weapon Rack Drawing Fixes
-- Dresser Drawing Fixes
-- **Cloud Registry:** Enable this to receive real-time updates and community-driven drawing improvements for various item mods.

-## 🤝 Compatibility
+Mob HP Slider
+Just a simple mod for Terraria that lets you scale enemy health on the fly.
+Whether you want a more "Souls-like" challenge or you're just tired of bullet sponges, you can tweak the HP percentages directly from the config.

+What it does:
+Dynamic Scaling: Slide a bar to increase or decrease mob health globally.
+Boss Overrides: Bosses have their own separate scaling, so you can make them beefy without making every slime a tank.
+Remote Data: The mod can pull live HP overrides from a GitHub file (like bossdatadp.cs).
+This means I can update boss health values for balance without needing to push a whole new mod update every time.
+Town NPC Protection: Optional toggle to affect Town NPCs (if for some reason you want them to have 10k health).
+HP Floor: Set a minimum health value so enemies don't accidentally scale down to 1 HP and become jokes.
+How to use:
+Just hop into the in-game Mod Configuration menu.
+Everything is updated in real-time—you don't even need to restart your world for the changes to kick in.

+Compatibility:
-Designed with compatibility in mind!
-This mod works alongside major content mods like Calamity and Thorium.
-The Cloud Registry ensures that new items added by other mods are rendered correctly as soon as fixes are available.
+Should work fine with major content mods like Calamity or Thorium.
+The remote data system is designed to handle modded bosses as long as their internal names are added to the override list.

----
-*Developed by n0vagang and gmail://soul with ❤️ for the Terraria community.*
+Developed with ❤️ for the Terraria community.